 - The sponsor has a European Blue Card (H card) and the family unit was already (re-)formed in another state of the European Union.

-- documents proving that the sponsor has stable and regular means of subsistence and also the amount thereof; and
+- Documents proving that they have stable and regular means of subsistence and showing the amount thereof; and